 Frankincense is typically safe, with few side effects.
 However, some people report stomach pain and gastrointestinal problems such as diarrhea.

 Frankincense supplements are available to purchase online.

 Capsaicin is the ingredient that gives hot peppers their heat.
-Substance P, a key component of capsaicin, may reduce the body’s ability to feel and transmit pain.
+Substance P is a pain transmitter produced by the body.
+Capsaicin

 Several manufacturers offer capsaicin creams that people can apply directly to painful areas.
 Capsaicin supplements may also help.
 Again, people taking these should follow the directions on the packaging.

 Capsaicin can irritate the skin and eyes, so it is essential to wash the hands thoroughly after use.

 Cat’s claw comes from various uncaria plants, including Uncaria tomentosa and Uncaria guianensis.

 Research suggests that cat’s claw may reduce various forms of inflammation.
 It is